zipizap/IstioDemo/README.md

 Inside the VM

 ```
+# Assure cloud-init finishes executing and installs kind (takes 5min after VM is booted)
+while ! which kind; do echo "waiting cloudinit to finish executing..."; sleep 1; done

 # Create kubernetes cluster with kind (over docker) and metallb
 kind create cluster
 kubectl get pod -A